nitin-k6/tasktracker/README.md

 Technologies Used:

 Frontend: HTML,CSS, ReactJS
-Background image is chosen from: pexels and it's url is https://images.pexels.com/photos/5546907/pexels-photo-5546907.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1
+Background image is taken from: pexels

 Setup Instructions: